itstsaou/web/community.md

 ### Ready-to-eat Route

 If you are a hard working individual like our developers and do not have time to cook your own Thai food, here are the options we have in Athens, Ohio.
-This suggestion is not in particular order, but if you are donating to us, we can move it up or make the font bigger 😉.
+This suggestion is not in particular order.

 **Siam Thai**